 ADD username VARCHAR(50);

 If we wanted to add multiple columns, we would separate each new column with a comma.
-With the same example table above, we could add two more columns:
+Using the same example table above, we could add two more columns:

 ALTER TABLE contact